t-data-h/tdh-mgr/docs/mysql-hive-metastore.md

-Installing and Configuring MySQL as the Hive Metastore
+Installing and Configuring MySQL as the Hive Metastore  **Legacy Docs**
 =======================================================

 Installing MySQL Server 5.7.
 For consistency, we use the MySQL Community Edition